 As you walk along the trail collect things that attract your attention.
 You can simply put them on the bracelet any which way or you can be a bit more artistic about it and attempt a design.
 It is totally up to the creator!

-When you finish gently cut the bracelet off at a good spot (it is not always where the two end meet so ask the kids where they want the cut).
+When you finish gently cut the bracelet off at a good spot (it is not always where the two ends meet, so ask the kids where they want the cut).